1peter10/linuxphone-tweaks/README.md

 For some content regarding Linux Phones, make sure to check out my blog [linmob.net](https://linmob.net/)!

-I also maintain an [apps list](https://linmobapps.frama.io), share a [few Arch Linux PKGBUILD scripts](https://framagit.org/linmobapps/pkgbuilds), one [APKBUILD](https://framagit.org/linmobapps/apkbuilds) and a [flatpak manifest](https://framagit.org/1peter10/flatpaks) at other places.
+I also maintain an [apps list](https://linuxphoneapps.org), share a [few Arch Linux PKGBUILD scripts](https://framagit.org/linmobapps/pkgbuilds), a growing number of [APKBUILDs](https://framagit.org/linmobapps/apkbuilds) and a [flatpak manifest](https://framagit.org/1peter10/flatpaks) in other places.

 These tweaks were previously hosted on https://framagit.org/linmobapps/linmobapps.frama.io.